izzi-ink/rpg-dnd/docs/dnd/chapter-01-game-06.md

 - Molly gets a flask with green liquid with green flames on the inside.
 Potion of Heroism
 - Lux gets a watery grey liquid in a porcelain jar that is sealed with wax.
 Potion of Heroism
-- Finn gets a swirling drought of a red potion in a square flask that smells like cinder.
+- Fin gets a swirling drought of a red potion in a square flask that smells like cinder.
 Potion of Dimunition
-- Potion of climbing for lokur.
+- Potion of climbing for Lokur.